 The instruction, primarily done via Zoom, is definitely compelling enough for students to pay attention.
-The talented and engaging instructors definitely make it work.
+The instructors definitely make it work.
 That’s not to say it’s flawless, though.
-There are some issues with microphones, student-teacher communication isn’t always as swift, and there are occasionally some hardware or software issues.
+There are some issues with microphones, spotty connectivity, and there are occasionally some hardware or software issues.
 As for community, the school-wide Slack channel is filled with people chatting back and forth, sharing gifs and tomfoolery, and people helping each other out with assignments or job hunts wherever they can.
 The founders also regularly reply to anyone with serious feedback or issues.

 To touch on the previous point, the drawbacks are more than worth it for most people.
-The fact is that Lambda has hired some incredibly-talented teachers, some of whom literally wrote the book on the topics they’re discussing.
-Coming from a small town in the Netherlands, having access to such incredible talent and not having to fork over $200k+ for an Ivy League is more than worth the few technical difficulties.
+Lambda has tried to hire some incredibly-talented teachers and have tried to work within the limitations of digital learning.
+Coming from a small town in the Netherlands, having access to such incredible talent and not having to fork over $200k+ for an Ivy League education is more than worth the few technical difficulties.

 Finally, Lambda doesn’t cover the liberal arts or mold you into a well-rounded citizen.
 Guess what?
 Neither do most universities!
-I spent three years at Utrecht University of Applied Sciences and never had the option of taking a single class that wasn’t related to my International Business Major!
+I spent three years at Utrecht University of Applied Sciences and never had the option of taking a single class that wasn’t related to my Business Major!
 (By the way, never go there for any length of time.
-There’s enough bureaucracy there to make Congress look understaffed.)
+There’s enough bureaucracy there to make Congress look efficient and lean.)
 As a matter of fact, I don’t know of a single university in Western Europe that covers liberal arts as part of every curriculum.
 There might be a couple out there, but it’s mostly an American thing.
 Fact is, Lambda is a vocational school.
+Think of it as a trade school, where you'd go to become a welder or plumber.
 You attend to learn skills to either get a job or start your own business.
 We don’t force mechanics-to-be to read Hamlet, do we?

 So has everything been to my liking thus far?
 Pretty much, yes!
-So far, the school has delivered on what it promised, warts and all.
-Bear in mind that they’re still a young startup that’s rapidly improving and growing.
+So far, the school has delivered on what it promised.
+Warts and all.
+They’re still a startup that’s rapidly improving and growing.
 Not everything will work perfectly during its first run.
 Things break.
-However, Lambda’s response when things do break is what has convinced me.
+However, Lambda’s response when things do break has reassured me more than anything else.